danieladams456/blog-danieladamstech/content/posts/hammock-driven-development.md

 The premise of hammock driven development is that thinking about a topic over a long enough period of linear time causes the subconscious mind to prioritize it.
 Prefer a week or more in the conscious thought space; it won't happen with cramming for a day or two.
 That conscious prioritization lets your mind know it is something you want it to work on in the background.
 That can lead to an aha moment when you're not expecting it.
 An implication of the timeline is that you should start thinking about projects and problems on the horizon with a good bit of lead time before you need to implement a solution.
 This will give you enough time to really digest the options.
 Who knows, this could all be a [bunch of hooey.](https://dictionary.cambridge.org/us/dictionary/english/hooey)

-I tend to do my best thinking in the morning before kids get up and before coming into the office since the house is quiet.
-I was one of those college students that would use the quiet study zone in the library to do my math homework.
+I tend to do my best thinking in the morning before the kids get up and before coming into the office since the house is quiet.
+I was one of those college students who would use the quiet study zone in the library to do my math homework.
 Today, I woke up at 3:45 with a generic idea of how the API I was trying to refactor could interact in a generic way with the data mapper to denormalize into the desired DynamoDB object structure.
 I thought through this from 3:45 to 4:30 and took some notes.
-Then I tried to go back to sleep, but unfortunately that didn't work out. :P
+Then I tried to go back to sleep, but unfortunately, that didn't work out. :P

-The goal in modeling this API as defaults + overrides is being able to recategorize properties in the future between shared and specific to a service type.
+The goal in modeling this API as defaults + overrides is gaining the ability to recategorize properties in the future between shared and specific to a service type.

 ## Data Service Notes